GoogleCloudPlatform/compute-image-packages/google-daemon/README.md

 ## google-daemon package for Google Compute Engine
-The google-daemon package creates new accounts and configures ssh to accept public keys.
 Google daemon runs in the background and provides the following services:

 + Creates new accounts based on the instance metadata.
 + Configures ssh to accept the accounts' public keys from the instance metadata.